openstack/nova-specs/specs/newton/implemented/get-me-a-network.rst

 How create server requests will work with auto-allocation
 ---------------------------------------------------------

-There will be three possible values for the network uuid part of the create server request:
+The **networks** object in the create server request will now be either a list or an enum with the following values:

 1. auto: